 The cost of ransomware attacks across all sectors exponentially increased during the second quarter of 2019, with ransom payments rising 184 percent to $36,295 from $12,762 during the second quarter, according to a Coveware analysis.

 Coveware’s Q2 Ransomware Marketplace report analyzed anonymized ransomware data handled by the security firm’s incident response team and other incident response firms that rely on Coveware’s incident response platform.
 In total, healthcare made up 13.6 percent of Q2 ransomware incidents.

 The researchers found the average downtime also increased from 7.3 days during the first quarter, to 9.6 days, which was primarily driven by the increase in incidents caused by the ransomware variant Sodinokibi cases targeting IT managed service providers and their clients.

 During those attacks, the researchers explained that every end client was impacted, which amplified the impact and the time necessary to recover.

 Hackers are rapidly increasing email phishing attempts to launch ransomware attacks.
 The campaigns vary from highly generic emails, to exceptionally targeted.
-Remote desktop protocol continues to be the most predominate attack vector with 59.1 percent of all ransomware attacks.
+The remote desktop protocol continues to be the most predominant attack vector with 59.1 percent of all ransomware attacks.

 While ransomware attacks have drastically reduced in other sectors, healthcare continues to bear the brunt of these attacks.
 The spring saw steady reports of healthcare providers falling victim to the malware; at one point, five providers reportedly fell victim within a week.
 Read this article by Jessica Davis in its entirety at HealthITSecurity.
 For more information on protecting your professional practice from ransomware attacks, contact the Managed IT experts at Sandwire.